npav5057/K-Means-Clustering/README.md

 # K-Means Clustering
-Implementation of K-Means Algorithm on linearly Separable 2D Data and non-linearly Separable 2D Data.
+Implementation of K-Means Algorithm on an Image.